eclipse-ankaios/ankaios/doc/docs/reference/startup-configuration.md

 # Startup configuration

-In the Ankaios system it is mandatory to specify all the [nodes](./glossary.md#node) and [workloads](./glossary.md#workload) that are going to be ran.
+Depending on the use-case, the Ankaios cluster can be started with an optional predefined list of [workloads](./glossary.md#workload) - the startup configuration.
 Currently the startup configuration is provided as a file which is in YAML file format and can be passed to the Ankaios server through a command line argument.
-Depending on the demands towards Ankaios, the startup configuration can later be provided in a different way.
+If Ankaios is started without or with an empty startup configuration, workloads can still be added to the cluster dynamically during runtime.

+**Note:** To be able to run a workload an Ankaios agent must be started on the same or on a different [node](./glossary.md#node).

 ## Configuration structure